-All students at York College complete Writing 301, 302, or 303 (Writing 300) after the 60th credit.
-Placement at the 60th credit makes it possible for Writing 300 to build on freshman writing and writing intensive lower-division coursework.
-Upper-division writing intensive coursework in the majors, part of the York College Writing Across the Curriculum Program, stipulates that Writing 300 is a co- or pre-requisite.
+All students who entered York College before Fall 2013, and who have not opted in to the Pathways General Education curriculum, should complete Writing 301, 302, or 303 (Writing 300) after the 60th credit.
+Placement at the 60th credit makes it possible for Writing 300 to build on first-year writing and writing intensive lower-division coursework.
+Students who have opted in to Pathways should consider taking Writing 300 to fulfill part of their College Option; several majors require this course, and it is a prerequisite to some other courses.

-Any of the three versions of Writing 300 will meet the upper-division writing requirement for graduation.
+Any of the three versions of Writing 300 will meet the Pathways College Option requirement.
 Students are advised to take the Writing 300 course most appropriate to their major field of study whenever possible.

-For more information on these courses, see the Writing $Program Website^{[49]}$.
+For more information on these courses, see the Writing Program Website.[51]